JetBrains/resharper-devguide/topics/Platform/Zones/Activation.md

 Since the activator class is a standard component, it naturally follows normal Component Model creation rules.
 This means that an activator class must itself belong to a zone that is already active!

 In other words, the zone activator is only available if it has a zone marker.
 The zone marker can be an [empty zone marker](Zones_Usage.md#empty-zone-marker), in which case the activator is always active, and always created.
-Or it can require one or more of the default active zones (see below), in which case the activator component will only be active if all of the required zones are active.
+Or it can require one or more of the default active zones (see below), in which case the activator component will only be active if all the required zones are active.

 For example, the `ReSharperZonesActivator` class, which lives in the `JetBrains.ReSharper.Product.Application.Product` namespace, has the following zone marker: